Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 This act highlights Bitcoin's mission: to be an alternative to the traditional banking system.
 Its philosophy is rooted in the cypherpunk belief in using strong cryptography to achieve individual sovereignty over one's finances.
 To accomplish this, Bitcoin operates as a peer to peer electronic cash system without trusted third parties.
 Its monetary policy is predictable and enforced by code, featuring a fixed, immutable supply cap of 21 million BTC.
 This creates digital scarcity, standing in stark contrast to fiat currencies that central banks can print at will.

-But creating a decentralized alternative to traditional banking raises a fundamental challenge: how do you get thousands of computers around the world to agree on who owns what, without a central authority to settle disputes?
+But creating a decentralized alternative to traditional banking raises a fundamental challenge: how can thousands of computers around the world agree on who owns what, without a central authority to settle disputes?

 ### Consensus and Chain Selection

 Bitcoin solves this through a robust consensus mechanism.
 Bitcoin uses **Nakamoto Consensus**, which is often simplified as the "longest chain rule" but is more accurately described as the "heaviest chain rule."
 Nodes choose the valid chain with the greatest accumulated proof of work, computed from each block's target (nBits).
 Think of two hikers taking different routes: one logs 1,000 easy steps, the other 600 hard steps.
-We don't score by steps (block count) but by calories (a stand in for work) so the steeper, harder route can "weigh" more even with fewer steps.
+The system doesn't score by steps (block count) but by calories (a stand in for work) so the steeper, harder route can "weigh" more even with fewer steps.
 Likewise, nodes sum each block's work and follow the chain with the most total work.
-You can't win by making a long, low effort chain because difficulty rules are enforced; to rewrite history you must produce at least as much cumulative work as the honest chain (and more, if you're behind).
+An attacker can't win by making a long, low effort chain because difficulty rules are enforced; to rewrite history an attacker must produce at least as much cumulative work as the honest chain (and more, if they're behind).

 ### Mining and Proof of Work

-What if you needed to prove you'd done a lot of work, but couldn't trust anyone to verify it?
+What if someone needed to prove they'd done a lot of work, but couldn't trust anyone to verify it?
 Bitcoin solves this through **Proof of Work**, a system where miners compete to solve cryptographic puzzles that require enormous computational effort but can be quickly verified by anyone.

 Here's how it works: Miners bundle transactions into a block and repeatedly hash the block header using the double SHA 256 algorithm.
-They're searching for a hash value below a specific target, like rolling dice until you get a number lower than a certain threshold, except they're "rolling" trillions of times per second.
+They're searching for a hash value below a specific target, like rolling dice until getting a number lower than a certain threshold, except they're "rolling" trillions of times per second.

 **Hash rate** is the speed of this guessing process: how many hashes a miner or the entire network can try each second while searching for a valid block.
 More hash rate means more chances per second to find a block.
 It's measured in hashes per second (H/s), commonly shown as TH/s (terahashes), PH/s (petahashes), or EH/s (exahashes).
 Importantly, higher total network hash rate doesn't make blocks come faster on average; difficulty adjusts to maintain the ~10 minute target.